Rock 'n' Roll History for

 August 23

 The Beatles' single "She Loves You" with "I'll Get You" on the flip side is released in the UK.
 It will enter the British charts on August 31st and remain there for thirty-one consecutive weeks, eighteen of those in the top three.
-That sets a record for the best-selling UK single of all time, a mark that isn't eclipsed until 1977, when Paul McCartney releases "Mull Of Kintyre".
+With sales of 1.93 million, the song set a record for the best-selling UK single of all time, a mark that wssn't eclipsed until 1977, when Paul McCartney releases "Mull Of Kintyre".

 1966 - ClassicBands.com